Concierge Medicine: A Patient Centered Care Model

 In contrast, concierge medicine gives patients the privilege to access their concierge doctors directly via their personal line.
 If you need medical advice, your concierge doctor is on call for whatever you need.

 4. Patients have fallen victim to higher and higher medical expenses each year even when they have insurance premiums to supposedly save them from that.
-It is not uncommon for patients to spend $6,000 a year on out-of-pocket expenses on top of $240 worth of monthly premiums.
+It is not uncommon for patients to spend significant amounts, sometimes thousands of dollars, a year on out-of-pocket expenses on top of their monthly insurance premiums.

 5. Primary care physicians not having enough time with their patients is one of the largest pain points of the traditional health care model.